 The intentions of my cravings were always pure, for because of my nutritive relationship with pleasant, I rejected any pain or negative reality that settled upon my lap.
 In time, the beautiful rhythm of tragedy, the one that once evaded me, draped its scales around me as to tighten at any moment.

 Thanksgiving Night.
-I wonder if you had suffered the same reality as me, not victim to loss but draped in its nigh, until *squeeze*, death wages a war of attrition and this time it’s on you.
+I wonder if you had suffered the same reality as me, not a victim to loss but draped in its nigh, until *squeeze*, death wages a war of attrition and this time it’s on you.

-Since her passing all I can see is death, I see it in her son, my father, who lost his mother.
+Since her passing, all I can see is death, I see it in her son, my father, who lost his mother.
 I wear it on the pendant I found at the bottom of her jewelry bag, in the old wooden dresser, kicked to the corner right before you exit the room.

 Craving pain doesn’t remedy the dearth of joy.

-Requesting joy can’t hoist away the pain.
+Requesting joy can’t hoist one away from the pain.